T-Al-D/ESP32-AsyncWebserver/README.md

 A modified **Asyc Webserver** on ESP32 for my final Project.
 Access Point (Standalone) is used.
-It has all functions from base-branch.
-Further functions:
+It dosen´t have the same functions from base-branch!
+Functions:

 - 8 actuators are controlled by 5 sensors
 - "timemeasure" in StatusControl.cpp
 - website representing the (current) state of the actuators
+- Reset-Button for all Actators
+- "Home-Button"

 Tools that I used for the project: